-Segments results represent the profit before taxation earned by each segment, excluding finance costs, share of results of associates, share of results of joint ventures, other losses, net and unallocated corporate expenses such as central administration costs and directors' salaries.
+Segments results represent the profit before taxation earned by each segment, excluding finance costs, share of results of associates, share of results of joint ventures, other income, other gains (losses), net and unallocated corporate expenses such as central administration costs and directors' salaries.
 These are reported to the Executive Directors for the purposes of resource allocation and assessment of segment performance.